 And I have more cleanup to do elsewhere (like around this dog house) …

-The post "Some Cleanup Over at the Daily Create" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/11/cleanup-tdc/) on November 20, 2012.
+The post "Some Cleanup Over at the Daily Create" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2012/11/cleanup-tdc/) on November 20, 2012.